 Change the third and the fourth paragraphs in 9.5.5 (IEEE 802.11-2016) as follows:

 The IsInitiatorTXSS subfield is set to 1 to indicate that the source DMG STA starts the beamforming training with an initiator TXSS.
 This subfield is set to 0 to indicate that the source DMG STA starts the BF training with an initiator RXSS.
+The IsInitiatorTXSS subfield is reserved if the Unsolicited RSS field is set to 1.

-The IsResponderTXSS subfield is set to 1 to indicate that the destination DMG STA starts the RSS with a responder TXSS.
-This subfield is set to 0 to indicate that the destination DMG STA is to initiate the RSS with a responder RXSS.
+The IsResponderTXSS subfield is set to 1 to indicate that the destination DMG STA, or the source EDMG STA if the Unsolicited RSS subfield is set to 1, starts the RSS with a responder TXSS.
+This subfield is set to 0 to indicate that the destination DMG STA, or the source EDMG STA if the Unsolicited RSS subfield is set to 1, is to initiate the RSS with a responder RXSS.

 Insert the following paragraphs and Table 9-282a after the fourth paragraph in 9.5.5 (IEEE 802.11-2016):

+The Unsolicited RSS subfield is set to 1 to indicate the source EDMG STA intends to initiate an unsolicited RSS at the start of the TXOP or SP.
+This subfield is set to 0 to indicate the source EDMG STA intends to initiate an SLS with the ISS at the start of the allocation.

+The interpretation of the IsInitiatorTXSS, IsResponderTXSS and Unsolicited RSS subfields are indicated in Table 9-282a.

+Table 9-282a IsInitiatorTXSS, IsResponderTXSS and Unsolicited RSS subfields